RViMLab/BOE2020-OCTA-vessel-segmentation/README.md

 Please see the LICENSE file for details.

-Other licences may apply for the GIFT-Grab dependencies.
-Please see the for the implications of using them with regards to licensing.
-There will be copyright in the Optical Flow software which doesn’t need active registration.
-You should ensure that there is a copyright statement in the software’s remarks and documentation, e.g. © 2020, King’s College London.
-Depending upon the origin of routines, libraries etc. used in the software’s development it might also be necessary to include other copyright statements.

-Academic researchers can download a copy and agree to a free copyright licence to use the software for non-commercial research purposes (but not copy, amend and distribute it).

-If anyone would like to explore using the software in commercial research, clinically or making commercial use of it they should contact you initially (and we can then discuss with the party what they wish to do and agree a royalty-bearing licence if appropriate, or explore a funded research collaboration).

 ## Acknowledgements
 [nihr]: http://www.nihr.ac.uk/
 [erc]: https://erc.europa.eu/
-This work was supported through an Invention for Innovation grant [II-LB-0716-20002] by the [National Institute for Health Research][nihr], through a grant [714562] by the.
-[European Research Council][erc] and by Sir Michael Uren Foundation.
+This work was supported through an Invention for Innovation grant [II-LB-0716-20002] by the [National Institute for Health Research][nihr], through a grant [714562] by the [European Research Council][erc] and by Sir Michael Uren Foundation.